ttu/ttu.github.io/_posts/2025-2-11-trunk-based-development-with-continuous-deployments.md

 While TBD and CD offers numerous benefits, they also presents challenges:

 * __Error Proneness:__ More deployments mean more changes that can lead to production errors if not managed properly.
+* __Team Discipline:__ Developers need strong discipline to keep commits small, maintain code quality and test the code.
+* __Testing Environments:__ Ensuring that all features are thoroughly tested before merging is essential.
 * __Coordination of Systems Changes:__ Integrating multiple systems and deployments simultaneously can be complex.
-* __Testing Environments:__ Ensuring that all features are thoroughly tested before merging is essential.
-* __"Messy" Git History:__ Commits are not tied to a feature or ready functionality.
-* __Team Discipline:__ Developers need strong discipline to keep commits small, maintain code quality and test the code.
 * __CI Pipeline Speed:__ Fast feedback loops become crucial as all developers commit to the main branch.
 * __Feature Flags Management:__ Increased complexity in managing multiple feature flags and their lifecycle.
+* __"Messy" Git History:__ Commits are not tied to a feature or ready functionality.

 ## Requirements for Success

 To implement Continuous Deployment successfully, your team benefits from:

+* __QA (Product) Mindset:__ Foster a culture where developers understand the product and own testing responsibilities.
 * __Fast Pull Request Process:__ Automate and streamline code reviews.
+* __Developer Experience:__ Easy to develop and test all systems.
-* __Automated Tests:__ Ensure code quality with robust test coverage.
+* __Automated Tests:__ Ensure functionality keeps on working with automated tests.
-* __QA Mindset:__ Foster a culture where developers own testing responsibilities.
-* __Monitoring:__ Keep an eye on production performance in real-time.
+* __Monitoring:__ Monitoring and alerting for production systems.
-* __Fast Rollback:__ Implement rollback mechanisms to revert changes quickly.
+* __Fast Rollback:__ Rollback mechanisms to revert changes quickly.
 * __Feature Flags:__ Enable controlled releases without redeploying entire systems.
 * __Smoke Tests:__ Quickly verify that new code doesn't break critical functionality.
-* __Developer Experience:__ Easy to develop and test all systems.
 * __Learning Mindset:__ Encourage continuous learning and improvement through e.g. post-mortems and retrospectives.

 None of these are mandatory, but they make the process easier and safer.
 Which in the end is better for developers mental health.